Ravencentric/awesome-arr/README.md

 - [Cleanarr (hrenard)](https://github.com/hrenard/cleanarr/) - A small utility tasked to automatically clean radarr and sonarr files over time.
 - [Cleanarr (se1exin)](https://github.com/se1exin/Cleanarr) - A simple UI to help find and delete duplicate and sample files from your Plex server.
 - [Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - An advanced cleaner for dead or malicious torrents.
-- [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, Sonarr and Whisparr.
+- [Cloud Seeder](https://github.com/ipv6rslimited/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, Sonarr and Whisparr.
 Also links and connects qBittorrent.
 - [Collectarr](https://github.com/RiffSphere/Collectarr) - A Python script for checking your Radarr database and setting up collection lists.
 Also supports "smart" actor lists based on TMDB.
 - [Crossarr](https://github.com/TMD20/crossarr) - Cross Seed via Arr Programs.
 - [Dasharr](https://github.com/Arcadia-Solutions/Dasharr) - Dashboard of torrent indexers usage, profile stats evolution over time.
 - [Decluttarr](https://github.com/ManiMatter/decluttarr) - Watches radarr, sonarr, lidarr and whisparr download queues and removes downloads if they become stalled or no longer needed.
 - [Deleterr](https://github.com/rfsbraz/deleterr) - Automates deleting inactive and stale media from Plex/Sonarr/Radarr.
-- [Deployarr](https://github.com/anandslab/deployarr) - Automates Homelab setup using Docker and Docker Compose.
+- [Deployrr](https://github.com/SimpleHomelab/Deployrr) - Automates Homelab setup using Docker and Docker Compose.
 - [Episeerr](https://github.com/Vansmak/episeerr) - Automates sending and deleting episodes or seasons to sonarr one at a time as played.
 - [Excludarr](https://github.com/haijeploeg/excludarr) - A CLI that interacts with Radarr and Sonarr instances.
 It completely manages you library in Sonarr and Radarr to only consist out of movies and series that are not present on any of the configured streaming providers.
 - [Exportarr](https://github.com/onedr0p/exportarr) - This will export metrics gathered from Sonarr, Radarr, Lidarr, or Prowlarr.
 - [Ezarr](https://github.com/Luctia/ezarr) - Aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/PleX/Jellyfin mediacenter stack using Docker.
-- [Nixarr](https://github.com/rasmus-kirk/nixarr) - A Nixos module that helps setup and manage a media server stack natively in Nixos.
-Supports a lot of *Arrs, Jellyfin, Plex, Audiobookshelf, has both Usenet and Torrent modules and has built-in VPN-support.
+- [Nixarr](https://github.com/nix-media-server/nixarr) - A Nixos module that aims to make the installation and management of a home media server as easy, and pain free, as possible.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection.
 - [Flemmarr](https://github.com/Flemmarr/Flemmarr) - Easy, automatic configuration for your -arr apps.
 - [Gclone](https://github.com/l3v11/gclone) - A rclone mod with auto SA rotation.
 - [iPlayarr](https://github.com/Nikorag/iplayarr) - Download-automation for BBC iPlayer — integrates with Sonarr/Radarr as a Newznab API endpoint.
 - [Janitorr](https://github.com/Schaka/janitorr) - Cleans your Radarr, Sonarr, Jellyseerr and Jellyfin before you run out of space.
-- [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) - Open-source media request and discovery manager for Jellyfin, Plex and Emby.
 - [Just A Bunch Of Starr Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - PowerShell scripts for Starr apps.
 - [Kometa](https://github.com/Kometa-Team/Kometa) - An open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
 - [Labelarr](https://github.com/nullable-eth/labelarr) - Application that bridges your Plex media libraries with The Movie Database, adding relevant keywords as searchable labels or genres for custom filters in Plex.